 Madison alders, including Ald.
-Mike Verveer, District 4, voted Tuesday to override Mayor Paul Soglin’s veto of “click and collect” alcohol purchases.Image By: Emily Buck
+Mike Verveer, District 4, voted Tuesday to override Mayor Paul Soglin’s veto of “click and collect” alcohol purchases.Image By: Emily Buck and Emily Buck

 The Madison Common Council voted to override Mayor Paul Soglin’s veto of “click and collect” alcohol sales Tuesday night after the ordinance that would allow such a sale was reconsidered.

 The first override failed 9-7 at the council’s last meeting on Feb.
 6 for which Ald.
 Mike Verveer, District 4, who sponsored the legislation, was absent.

 Verveer, now in attendance, expressed his support for the ordinance change and was annoyed with the pace of action.

 “I’m embarrassed that we’re taking so much time revisiting issues over the last two months,” he said.

 However, Ald.
 Paul Skidmore, District 9, who originally supported the ordinance when it was voted on in the Alcohol Licensing and Review Committee, said “the devil is in the details” and the more he looked at the legislation, the more concerned he became.